 Do you know what your marketing department actually needs out of a marketing automation tool?
 Marketing automation technology isn’t always tailored specifically to each business or business category, so the wrong choice could actually make your marketing department less productive.

-To accelerate your understanding of marketing automation, start with this marketing automation requirements and features list – it’s comprehensive and gives you a baseline of all that is available within these marketing automation tools.
+To accelerate your understanding of marketing automation, start with this marketing automation requirements and features list – it’s comprehensive and gives you a baseline of all that is available from these marketing automation tools.
 You can also read through the Marketing Automation Requirements Template below to get a brief overview:

 Sales and Marketing Alignment (We’ve Heard That Before)

 Sales teams and marketing departments need to collaborate to find out what everyone’s priorities are.
 During these collaborations, there’s usually no shortage of questions, such as:

 Are you replacing current email marketing, social media management or other marketing management software or just supplementing them?

 Are you using this exclusively for inbound marketing efforts or multi-channel marketing?

 How does the platform integrate with your current content marketing campaigns?

 Does it have a seamless integration into your CRM platform as well?

 Not only do you want answers to these questions, you want all stakeholders (e.g. marketing AND sales executives) to have all of their questions answers as well.

 Too often these software solutions are purchased without key stakeholders getting involved and the project then gets delayed or canceled altogether.
 For obvious reasons, this isn’t a situation you want to be in.

 These questions are merely a sample; I’ve outlined a more professional selection process in the next section.
 Follow the process and we’ll make you look even smarter amongst your co-workers 🙂

 How An Executive Would Run a Marketing Automation Comparison Project

 Know Your Purpose (In Life AND with Marketing Automation)